4 Step Guide to Proper Snow Goggle Care

 Step 4 Store Correctly:

 If your snow goggles came in a storage bag then you already have the perfect place to safely store them away!
 If they didn’t come with a storage bag, it doesn’t cost much to purchase one online and during the interim you can use a ski sock to prevent the lens from getting scratched.
 Once in the storage bag, some people choose to store their goggles in their helmet or one of their boots.
-However the safest storage option is to pack them into their own compartment of a ski boot bag.
+However the safest storage option is to pack them into a protective case or their own compartment of a ski boot bag.
 A ski boot bag is designed to keep your gear safe so you can use it for multiple seasons in a row.
 Whatever works best for you and helps keep them safe is your best option.

 Make sure your goggles are completely dry before putting them away in their microfiber bag.
 Ski goggles (like any other piece of gear) will deteriorate faster if they are slightly damp when they get stored away.
 Leaving the strap on the outside of the microfiber back will also help extend the life of your goggles by preventing potential scratching.
 Store them at a reasonable temperature.
 You may think it doesn’t matter if they live in your car year-round but exposure to extreme temperatures (both heat and cold) for extended periods of time will age your goggles much quicker than when they’re stored at room temperature while not in use.